xeolabs/xeolabs.github.com/about.md

 ---
 layout: page
 permalink: /about/index.html
-title: Hello!
+title: Greetings, program!
-tagline: More than you wanted to know
+tagline: On the other side of the screen it all looked so easy.
 tags: [about]
 modified: 9-9-2013
 image:
-  feature: xeogl/gearboxScreenshot.png
+  feature: xeogl/tronTank.png
   credit: xeolabs
   creditlink: http://xeolabs.com
 ---